remarkjs/remark/packages/remark-parse/readme.md

 entities with a certain level of precedence, interfacing with the parser is necessary.

-If this plug-in is used, it adds a [`Parser`][parser] constructor to the `processor`.
+If the `remark-parse` plug-in is used, it adds a [`Parser`][parser] constructor to the `processor`.
 Other plug-ins can add tokenizers to the parser’s prototype to change how markdown is parsed.

 The below plug-in adds a [tokenizer][] for at-mentions.